jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 The final implementation used two components: the watcher, and the handler.

 The watcher is an instance of a `Watcher` from the `notify` file watching library.
 It watches a directory and emits events generated by the underlying operating system (on Windows, the events come from the Windows API).
-At this stage, file movement is treated as a pair of create and delete events.
+In Windows, file movement is treated as a pair of create and delete events.

 The handler is an asynchronous infinite loop, iterating through all events received from the watcher.
 It is responsible for determining whether a received event can be used as-is, or whether the event must undergo further processing and be deferred.
-This is performed using an algorithm, which will be described in the following sections.
+The following sections describe the algorithm used to process events.

 ==== Handler Algorithm

-In the case of Windows' file system, all events except create and delete events can be used as-is, these events will be sent directly to the output.
+In Windows' file system, all events except create and delete events can be used as-is, these events will be sent directly to the output.
 Create and delete events may correspond to a single rename event, as such they are handled differently from other events.

 When a delete event is received, it may correspond to either a file movement or a file deletion.
 The algorithm stores this event in a list, and adds to the event an expiry date.
 The reason behind the expiry date will be explained in the next section.
 If the path is determined to be a rename event before the expiry time, then the algorithm sends a rename event.
 Otherwise, the path expires and is treated as a delete event, which the algorithm sends to the output.